How police can work more effectively with protest groups

 - Apply for a permit 45 days in advance if you plan to construct a stage or use large-scale sound amplification systems in public places.

-The objective of this discussion is to provide clear instruction on how the protestors can follow rules and abide by the law.
+The objective of this discussion is to provide clear instruction on how the protesters can follow rules and abide by the law.

 A proactive approach also anticipates the opposition.
 I called counter-protest leaders to feel them out and met with them separately.
 The Dreamers knew that opponents of illegal immigration were likely to show up.
 It made them feel better that the police would have a presence on-site to keep them safe.
-Ironic though it sounds, groups such as Black Lives Matter were also happy to have us around during their protests for the same reason.
+Groups such as Black Lives Matter were also happy to have us around during their protests for the same reason.

 At the time when the Dreamers’ protest took place, a Dallas city ordinance existed that prohibited carrying signs within 75 feet of a major freeway.
 I spotted a man with a sign who was standing too close, in violation of this rule.
 When I asked him to move further away, he became belligerent and got in my face.
 One of the leaders we met with the previous week came running over when she saw this.
 “It’s okay, it’s okay!
 This is Detective Emberlin, he’s working with us.
 He told us last week that we couldn’t be this close to the freeway.”